-Back for its fourth year in the District, the DC Challenge is the country's largest urban adventure race!
+Back for its sixth year in the District, the DC Challenge is the country's largest urban adventure race!
 You and your friends will compete against DC's fastest and smartest to solve clues and plot the best race course around the city--the best teams win big prize money!

 After the race there'll be the Finish Line Festival, an enormous party at The Fairgrounds, right across from Nationals Park and the Navy Yard Metro.
 After you finish all the clues, dash back and soak up the sun, live music, food, drinks, outdoor games, and a huge costume contest--you won't want to miss it!